dock108/tone-elevate/README.md

-# ToneSmith
+# ToneElevate

-ToneSmith is an AI-powered communication assistant designed to help users generate well-toned messages suitable for various communication contexts.
+ToneElevate is an AI-powered communication assistant designed to help users generate well-toned messages suitable for various communication contexts.

 ## Overview